 Dominique Lebreton, aged 46, has an MBA from Kedge Business School and 23 years’ experience in logistics, ports, air freight, customs and IT.
 He will be proud to fly the French flag.

 This appointment recognises his unique skills in auditing port logistics processes in France and internationally, and in managing projects that link all logistics activities within a port.
 His know-how has been acquired throughout his career since joining MGI in 2000, a company specialised in developing and implementing smart information systems.
-Ci5 is our latest innovation and the next-generation of Cargo Community System.
+Ci5 is our latest innovation and the next-generation of Port Community System.

 Dominique has been Audits, Projects and Marketing Director since 2015, and also heads up the R&D Department, responsible for integrating the latest technologies and innovations from Artificial Intelligence, Big Data, IoT and Blockchain into MGI solutions.